anuj22045/DSA-C/README.md

-this file is all about DSA in C language
+this file is all about Data Structure in C language